Wine - The Theory of Winemaking

 - Progressive Winemaking, by Brian Adam and Peter Duncan

-I like to think that if any of these excellent gentlemen ever read this hub, they would acknowledge that I have remembered at least a little of their teaching.
+I like to think that if any of these excellent gentlemen ever read this article, they would acknowledge that I have remembered at least a little of their teaching.
 Cheers!